Can I make paella rice without seafood?

 In addition to shrimp, mussels are another popular seafood ingredient in paella rice.
 The briny and slightly salty taste of mussels infuses the rice with a rich and savory flavor.
 The mussels also add a pop of color to the dish, with their vibrant shells standing out against the golden rice.
 The tender and plump texture of the mussels complements the other ingredients, creating a harmonious blend of flavors and textures.

-See also Can I make paella rice with leftover rice?
+See also Can I make paella rice without tomatoes?

 Alternative Ingredients for Seafood-Free Paella Rice